jbaraga/BasicGames/README.md

 ## Credits

-Much thanks to [David H. Ahl](https://www.swapmeetdave.com/Ahl/DHAbio.htm) for his seminal involvement in early personal computing and computer games, and for inspiring a whole generation of programmers.
-In an incredibly generous move, David released all his works into the public domain in 2022.
+Much thanks to [David H. Ahl](https://www.swapmeetdave.com/Ahl/DHAbio.htm) for his pioneering involvement in early personal computing and computer games, and for inspiring a whole generation of programmers.
+In an incredibly generous move, he released all his works into the public domain in 2022.

 Thanks to [Miguel de Icaza](https://github.com/migueldeicaza) and the other contributors of [SwiftTerm](https://github.com/migueldeicaza/SwiftTerm.git).